Clark-Whitehead/Clark-Whitehead.github.io/essays/codingStandards.md

   <li>We all get our money back</li>
   <li>We get the option to drop our classes without it being on our record.</li>
   </ul>

+ We all deserve our money back.
+We were in the middle of the semester, the work loads are extremely heavy at the part of the semester, especially for a science major.
+Every single day is extremely valuable, we barely have enough time to get our homework done and study for exams.
+This transition has caused many of us to lose days trying to adobt the new form of learning.
+Not being able to see our teachers and ask questions is the biggest problem in my opinion.
+We only get to see them online and it's very hard to ask questions in that way.
+I like to ask questions with a notepad, a whiteboard, etc. I need them to see what I'm talking about.
+I need them to explain with pictures, equations, etc.  We are not getting what we need from our teachers anymore.
+It's not their fault, technology is just not as good as face to face interaction.